jkleecloud/jkleecloud.github.io/content/posts/azure-weekly-wc-240708.md

     - K8s 1.30 will be the next LTS version in AKS
     - AKS patch versions 1.27.14, 1.28.10, and 1.29.5, are now available.
 1.27.9, 1.28.5, and 1.29.2 patch versions are deprecated.
     - [Cost Analysis](https://learn.microsoft.com/en-gb/azure/aks/cost-analysis) is now [available on AKS resource blades](https://learn.microsoft.com/en-gb/azure/cost-management-billing/costs/view-kubernetes-costs) (shows as Preview if enabled on your tenant).
 It's available for Standard and Premium tier clusters only and must be enabled (as an add-on) on every cluster you wish to view costs for.
+- Copilot in Azure can now [assist with cluster management using kubectl](https://techcommunity.microsoft.com/t5/itops-talk-blog/microsoft-copilot-in-azure-series-kubectl/ba-p/4188499)

+## Azure Policy
+- [Built-in versioning (Public Preview)](https://techcommunity.microsoft.com/t5/azure-governance-and-management/public-preview-announcement-azure-policy-built-in-versioning/ba-p/4186105) : Policies (and initiatives) can now have multiple versions but keep a single definition ID for reference.
+Follows semantic versioning standard.
+Should be a boost to Policy governance and management.

 ## FinOps